 - young children can sometimes wheeze (a whistling sound in the chest) when they have a cough, cold or viral infection – it doesn’t mean it’s asthma.
-Babies have small airways so being wheezy is very common in children under two.
+Babies have small airways so being wheezy is very common in children under 3.

 - it’s quite common for babies and toddlers to get croup, which can keep coming back.
 Cough is a key symptom of croup.
 It can also make your child’s breathing sound noisy.